catchupTJC/catchuptjc.github.io/_posts/2020-07-14-(SG)Matthew 6 When You Pray.md

 Just like the song earlier, “under the shadow of His wings, that's the safest place”, there is peace in this security.
 Brothers and sisters, one of the reasons why we should pray is because in this toilsome life, we really need a time for peace; to go to a place we feel secure.
 Many suffer from stress because they don’t know where to find the peace and security on a daily basis.
 We pray not just because it is a duty, we pray because it is a need; we NEED to pray!
 We are created to pray everyday!
 If we live one single day without praying to God, something will be misadjusted in our lives.
 Let’s learn to pray; not just to fall on our knees and mumble some words for 10 minutes (sometimes less), but to go to that secret place — a place that will calm our soul.
 Then, we will be able to face the world with peace.

-“I know a fount where sins are washed away”
+“I know a fount where sins are washed away"

 Turn to Psalm 27:4-5;

 *One thing I have desired of the Lord,